 What is Progressive Profiling?

-Progressive profiling is a lead generation technique that collects additional data about a prospect gradually over multiple form interactions — instead of asking for everything upfront.
-Each time the prospect engages, the form shows new questions while pre-filling previously captured data.
+Progressive profiling is a lead generation technique that collects additional data about a prospect gradually over multiple form interactions.
+Instead of.

 What is Progressive Profiling?